In This Section

 Please take a moment to review the required duties and other recommended activities for the Faculty Advisor.

-AISC has released a brand new Faculty Advisor Guide that answers questions about several aspects of the competition.
+In August 2019, AISC released a Faculty Advisor Guide that answers questions about several aspects of the competition.
 This guide can be especially helpful for faculty advisors who are new to the competition and are looking for more information about getting started.

 View a recorded presentation given by two SSBC Faculty Advisors at the Educator Session at the 2019 NASCC: The Steel Conference.
 This video provides an overview of the competition and how it can be used to strengthen the learning experiences of your students.